-Sarah is a second year graduate student in the Brain and Behavior Science Program in the Department of Psychology at the University of Georgia.
+Sarah is a third year graduate student in the Brain and Behavior Science Program in the Department of Psychology at the University of Georgia.
 She completed her M.S. in Experimental Psychology from Nova Southeastern University (Fort.
 Lauderdale, Florida) and a B.A. in Psychology from Ohio Northern University (Ada, Ohio).
 Sarah is interested in the biological and cognitive consequences of early life stress and adversity.
-She is further interested in how individual differences (i.e. genetics, physiology, and sex) may mediate these effects.
+She is further interested in how individual differences (i.e. genetics, physiology, and sex) may moderate these effects.
 Sarah is a member of the Health and Development Lab, working with Dr. Katie Ehrlich.